Attention isn’t free.

 One of the best ways to capture the attention of an audience is to create things that enable connections — between audience and creator as well as between different audience members.

 As a product, For The Interested may just be a newsletter.
-But its readers have become part of a growing community and connected with each other through our Facebook group and various other initiatives.
+But its readers have become part of a growing community and connected with each other.

 These connections exponentially increase the value of For The Interested and create many more reasons for people to give it their attention.